blackbyteco/blackbyte/README.md

 # blackbyte

 A reimplementation of the Blackbyte LLC website using tailwind UI components

+TypeScript, ReactJS, TailwindCSS